 Unlike the other types above, wireless headphones do not suggest a particular design, rather the incorporation of some kind of wireless tech – usually Bluetooth.

 Bear in mind, though, that they'll almost invariably offer worse sound quality than a rival non-wireless pair.
 Plus there's the added consideration of batteries.
 Few wireless headphones offer the option to plug in a cable once the power's run dry, making them useless without charge.

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

+The other feature worth thinking about is noise-cancellation.
+This is clever tech that actively gets rid of noise, rather than passively blocking it like a simple closed-back headphone.
 It does this with the help of at least one microphone.
 The mic is used to monitor ambient noise, an inverse wave of which is then piped-out by the headphone, negating the hubbub.

-We've drawn together the best headphones available now in one convenient location so whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones we've chosen the best cans to suit your needs.
+We've drawn together the best headphones available now in one convenient location so, whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones, we've chosen the best cans to suit your needs.